Daniel-wambua/api-data-fetch-dashboard/README.md

 **⭐ Star this repository if you find it useful!**

-**🚀 Ready to explore real-time data?
-Visit http://localhost:8501**

-Built with ❤️ by havoc using FastAPI, Streamlit, and modern web technologies
+Built with ❤️ by havoc using FastAPI, Streamlit.